maun300/cleaning-data-project/README.md

 and unzip the file so that the files resides in the directory "your working directory/data/UCI HAR Dataset".

 ##Create the tidy dataset
-Run thefollowing command to create the dataset finaldata and save it to the file "your working directory/data/finaldata.txt"
+Run the following command to create the dataset finaldata and save it to the file "your working directory/data/finaldata.txt"
 ```
 > createTidyDataset()
 ```